-At 36^{+0} to 37^{+6} weeks, ideally at a routine antenatal visit, fully informed written consent will be obtained after the eligibility criteria have been checked.
+At 36+0 to 37+6 weeks, ideally at a routine antenatal visit, fully informed and documented consent will be obtained after the eligibility criteria have been checked.
 Consent will be obtained by a GCP-trained midwife or medically-qualified member of the obstetric team, as per locally accepted practice.
-If the woman is still undelivered at 37^{+0-6} weeks, she will be randomised (as described in Section 6.2) by the research midwife.
-The responsibility to check eligibility criteria and obtain written informed consent for each woman prior to performing any trial related procedure will be the responsibility of the PI or their delegate(s), as captured on the Site Signature and Delegation Log.
+If the woman is still undelivered at 37+0-6 weeks, she will be randomised (as described in Section 6.2) by the research midwife.
+The responsibility to check eligibility criteria and obtain documented informed consent for each woman prior to performing any trial related procedure will be the responsibility of the PI or their delegate(s), as captured on the Site Signature and Delegation Log.